Jason2866/pyfatfs/EXTENDED_FEATURES.md

 # Extended Features for fatfs-python

-This document describes the extended directory traversal features added to fatfs-python v0.1.3+.
+This document describes the extended directory traversal features added to fatfs-python.

 ## Overview